10 signatures reached

 2017 markek twenty years since Ireland’s first comprehensive plan to address poverty: the National Anti-Poverty Strategy 1997-2006.

-On 16th February 2018 our Government launched a public consultation to inform the drafting of a new National Action Plan for Social Inclusion 2018-2021 and aims to publish a new plan in the coming months.
+In February 2018 our Government launched a public consultation to inform the drafting of a new National Action Plan for Social Inclusion 2018-2021 and aims to publish a new plan in the coming months.

 We believe that Ireland needs a new Integrated Framework for Social Inclusion, to tackle inequality and poverty.
-Official consultations are expected in the autumn and a draft of the new plan may be available later next year.

 We know Ireland faces major challenges: